-She accurately describes the diversity of the region, its alignment with modern issues, and shuts down the notion of Other that so many paint Appalachians, that they genetically differ from the rest of the nation.
+She accurately describes the diversity of the region.
+Catte aligns Appalachian needs with modern issues.
+She shuts down the notion of Other that so many paint Appalachians, that they genetically differ from the rest of the nation.
 We don’t.
 To paint us that way, Catte explains, is to promote eugenics (“the study of or belief in the possibility of improving the qualities of the human species or a human population, especially by such means as discouraging reproduction by persons having genetic defects or presumed to have inheritable undesirable traits (negative eugenics) or encouraging reproduction by persons presumed to have inheritable desirable traits (positive eugenics).”-From Dictionary.com).
 The idea of preventing the breeding of Appalachians through sterilization was promoted by prominent spokespeople from the area and beyond during the 1960s-70s.
 Eugenics was a favored idea of Nazis, FYI.

-Catte’s book is obviously a direct and scathing rebuttal to J. D. Vance’s Hillybilly Elegy: A Memoir of a Family and Culture in Crisis (my review of his book is linked).
+Catte’s book is obviously a direct and scathing rebuttal to J. D. Vance’s Hillybilly Elegy: A Memoir of a Family and Culture in Crisis.
 That is critical in understanding her position while writing this book.
-I felt similarly enraged and misrepresented after reading Vance’s “memoir” and felt somebody local to the region needed to step up and refute his claims.
+I felt similarly enraged and misrepresented after reading Vance’s “memoir.”
+When reading his memoir, I felt somebody local to the region needed to step up and refute his claims.
 A better person could not have stepped up to the plate.
 I will thank God every day for women like Elizabeth Catte and her little (enormously important) book.

-The historical perspective she frames in this book is so important to the discussion of Appalachia, coal mining, employment in the areas coal mining has left economically destroyed and/or stagnant, and the greater discussion of white insecurity in America at the moment.
+The historical perspective she frames in this book is so important.
+She discusses Appalachia, coal mining, employment in the areas coal mining has left economically destroyed and/or stagnant.
+She references the greater discussion of white insecurity in America at the moment.
 So often you hear the cliched phrase, “Those who don’t learn history are doomed to repeat it.”
-Nowhere is that phrase more chilling and pertinent than this book where Catte exposes the similarities in moments in our local history that do seem to repeat themselves and will continue to do so while these images and beliefs about Appalachians exist.
+Nowhere is that phrase more chilling and pertinent than this book.
+Catte exposes the similarities in moments in our local history that do seem to repeat themselves and will continue to do so while these images and beliefs about Appalachians exist.

-Catte explores the role of activism in Appalachia, the tactics corporations and politicians used to undermine those activists and their message.
-She is also honest about race in the region, the history of racism white Appalachians participated in, where Vance tried to absolve us of any blame which is grossly historically inaccurate.
+Catte explores the role of activism in Appalachia.
+She studies the tactics corporations and politicians used to undermine those activists and their message.
+Catte is honest about race in the region.
+She discusses the history of racism white Appalachians played a part in.
+Vance tried to absolve us of any blame which is grossly historically inaccurate.
 She relates several documented instances which inform her position on this.
 But Catte does absolve the region of its accused blinding whiteness.
-People of color do occupy Appalachia, share the history of the region, and the struggles of their profession in the coal mines, on the railroad, etc. Diversity exists here where outsiders insist it does not and they subsequently try to erase the ownership of the region of people of color, the lives they’ve built, and the inroads for the progress they’ve made.
+People of color do occupy Appalachia.
+POC share the history of the region.
+They struggled alongside white Appalachians in the coal mines, on the railroad, farming.
+Diversity exists here where outsiders insist it does not.
+They subsequently try to erase the ownership of the region of people of color, the lives they’ve built, and the inroads of progress they’ve made.

-Catte goes further in her accusations against Vance’s theories on the area by charting his preference for sources favored by white supremacist and nationalist individuals.
-The eugenics theory and practice, “brain drain,” the proud Scots-Irish genealogy should all be viewed as red flags of his priorities, especially as there is no doubt he will run for a political office in the next five years.
+Catte goes further in her accusations against Vance’s theories.
+She calls out his preference for sources favored by white supremacist and nationalist individuals.
+Vance references eugenics theory and practice, “brain drain.”
+He praises the proud Scots-Irish genealogy.
+These should all be viewed as red flags for his priorities.
+Especially as there is no doubt he will run for a political office in the next five years.